 If these secret pacts, ranging from service-to-service intelligence sharing to base concessions and joint counter-terrorism operations, involve agreements between nations and potentially substantial funds, should they not also be considered a form of alliance?
 And if they are, how does their context shape negotiations and calculations of leverage?
 I argue that the secret and informal nature of these agreements lends itself to a more volatile relationship overall.
 Small states may gain disproportionate rewards for participating in these types of accords, since U.S. leaders are less likely to have to defend publicly any concessions they have to make.
 At the same time, the agreements are more vulnerable to changes in political circumstances, leaders’ whims, or miscalculations.
 Leaders are more prone to disagree over the terms of the accord as the alliance enters the bargaining phase, given the absence of any anchoring or mutually accepted documentation.
 Meanwhile, the smaller circle of advisers and the absence of public discussion involved in secret deals increases the likelihood that leaders will make their decisions based on limited and imperfect information.

 In order to better understand how bargaining theory applies to clandestine security relationships, I analyze the dynamics of a set of secret U.S.-Pakistani national security agreements from their creation in the 1950s through their collapse a decade later.
 The relationship began with great fanfare and high hopes on both sides but ended with each accusing the other of betrayal.
 Between the mid-1950s and 1965, the United States and Pakistan each benefitted from the secret collaboration.
 Washington operated several intelligence collection sites in Pakistan that gathered imagery, telemetry, air samples, and other intelligence on the Soviet and Chinese nuclear weapons programs as well as Soviet missile sites and Sputnik launches.
-Pakistan, meanwhile, received roughly $1 billion in U.S. military aid during this period, along with an additional $500,000 in economic support.
+Pakistan, meanwhile, received roughly $1 billion in U.S. military aid during this period, along with an additional $500 million in economic support.
 This mutually profitable relationship proved unsustainable, however, as each side came to believe that the other was taking unreasonable advantage of the arrangement.
 This case suggests that a recognition of clandestine equities and the power imbalances inherent in many secret deals may prove useful in deepening our overall understanding of alliances among nations.

 I chose this case because the events took place far enough in the past that a substantial body of declassified records is available and accessible.
 These include discussions between U.S. presidents and their advisers about America’s secret operations in Pakistan and how those operations played into U.S. Cold War strategy.
 There are also records of the debates within the White House, the National Security Council, and the intelligence community over Washington’s negotiating strategy with Pakistan.
 These allow me to track over time how U.S. leaders viewed the importance of the intelligence collection sites on Pakistani soil, as well as what they were willing to do to maintain access to these sites.
 To understand the Pakistani side of the discussion, I draw upon a number of Pakistani officials’ memoirs and diaries, while recognizing that these are invariably shaped by the authors’ hindsight and drive to burnish their legacies.
 When possible, I compare memoirists’ accounts of events with contemporary press accounts and U.S. diplomats’ real-time descriptions of exchanges to offset this.